mohnbroetchen2/pharmacy/index.rst

 To create a submissions you can use the ``submit`` link (second last coloumn).
 If there are containers from several orders available the user has to select an order from which the pharmacy is taken.

+On all websites the available quantity is the full amount of the available pharmacy.

 Full Overview
 """""""""""""

 The full overview shows also pharmacy which isn't available

+Submit
+""""""
+To create a Submission please use the submit link in the second last column on the overview sites.
+The user has to select one order from he will take the pharmacy for submission if the current stock consist of two orders or more together.
+If it is needed to select two orders the submission has to be split.

 Entities
 -------------------